manimino/ducks/README.md

 # FilterBox

-Container that stores objects in database-like indexes for fast lookup.
+Container that stores Python objects in database-like indexes for fast lookup.

 #### Install: